 To learn more about Ali's projects, publications, talks, and teaching, standards and professional activities, visit http://ali.begen.net.

 After finishing my undergraduate degree in electrical engineering from Bilkent University in 2001, I went to Georgia Tech to get my PhD in electrical and computer engineering.
 Since then, I have been working on problems associated with multimedia applications that generate many (often high-bandwidth and time-critical) flows of information with complex inter-flow semantic relationships.
 After graduating in 2006, I started at Cisco's Video and Content Platforms Research and Advanced Development Group.
 I architected, designed and developed algorithms, protocols, products and solutions in the service provider and enterprise video domains.
 Papers, talks and presentations from my Cisco projects are available here.

 I left Cisco in late 2015, and started my own company - Networked Media, where I offer consulting services to industrial, legal and academic institutions in the IP video space.
-In June 2016, I also started as an assistant professor at Özyeğin University Computer Science Department, where I am teaching networking and multimedia courses to grads and undergrads.
+In June 2016, I also started as a faculty at Özyeğin University Computer Science Department, where I am currently teaching networking and multimedia courses to grads and undergrads.
 I also spend a considerable amount of time on services in the academic world.

 - A Journey towards Fully Immersive Media Access (link, slides)

 Mile High Video Panel Session - July 2019

 IEEE Communications Society Distinguished Speaker Program - July 2019

 - July 12th: Chalmers University of Technology